PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: PhysGaia

-\paragraph{Exploring multi-body interactions} While recent research integrates physics into DyNVS~\cite{jiang2025phystwin, zhong2024reconstruction}, it largely remains limited to single materials and often single objects within scenes.
-As a result, the crucial aspect of physics reasoning for interactions between multiple objects in DyNVS---particularly for the estimation of force exchange and deformation during contact---remains largely unexplored.
-We believe our novel dataset---specifically designed to capture complex multi-body interactions---will serve as a valuable resource for advancing future research in multi-physics modeling and adaptive representations for hybrid scenes.
+While recent research integrates physics into DyNVS~\cite{jiang2025phystwin, zhong2024reconstruction, cai2024gic,chen2025vid2sim}, it largely remains limited to single materials and often single objects within scenes.
+As a result, the crucial aspect of physics reasoning for interactions between multiple objects in DyNVS – particularly the estimation of force exchange and deformation during contact – remains largely unexplored.
+We believe our novel dataset, specifically designed with complex multi-object interactions, will be instrumental in enabling significant future research in multi-physics modeling and adaptive representations for handling hybrid scenes.

-\paragraph{Integrating material-specific physics solvers} The dominant approach to incorporating physics into DyNVS algorithms currently relies on differentiable particle-based simulators~\cite{Sulsky1994, hu2019taichi, warp2022, Genesis, hu2019difftaichi, hu2018mlsmpmcpic}, which treat Gaussian primitives as particles.
-However, different physical phenomena are best captured by different physics solvers---a principle reflected in our dataset construction process described in Section~\ref{sec:data_construction}.
-This insight can guide researchers seeking to integrate more appropriate solvers tailored to specific material behaviors, such as fluids, cloth, and smoke.
-For instance, the FLIP~\cite{Brackbill1988} solver excels in simulating incompressible fluids due to its hybrid particle-grid representation, offering improved stability and realism compared to purely particle-based SPH-based solvers.
-Similarly, thermodynamic phenomena, such as smoke dynamics, are conventionally handled by voxel-based simulators.
-Nevertheless, the seamless integration of these volumetric solvers into particle-based representations like Gaussian Splatting presents a significant and largely unexplored research challenge.
+\paragraph{Integration of material-specific physics solver} The dominant approach for integrating physics into DyNVS algorithms currently involves adopting differentiable simulators~\cite{Sulsky1994, hu2019taichi, warp2022, Genesis, hu2019difftaichi, hu2018mlsmpmcpic}, treating Gaussian primitives as particles in simulators.
+However, we emphasize that different physical phenomena are best captured by different physics solvers, a principle reflected in our dataset construction process detailed in our supplementary documents.
+This can guide researchers seeking to integrate more appropriate solvers tailored to specific material behaviors, such as fluids, cloth, or smoke.
+For example, the FLIP~\cite{Brackbill1986} solver excels at simulating incompressible fluids due to its hybrid particle-grid representation, offering greater stability and realism compared to purely particle-based SPH-based solver.
+Similarly, thermodynamic effects like temperature and buoyancy are crucial for smoke simulation, typically represented using voxel-based grids.
+Integrating such volumetric solvers into particle-based frameworks like Gaussian splatting, however, remains largely unexplored.